Die Apostolische Nachfolge

 Returned from Exile to Lviv in 1991: Major Archbishop Myroslav Ivan Cardinal Lubachivsky

 A special status had three additional clandestine bishops.
 On April 2, 1977, Cardinal Slipyj consecrated without co-consecrators (relating to other sources, with co-consecrators Isidore Borecky and Ivan Prasko) and without papal consense Ivan Choma, Stefan Czmil and Lubomyr Husar.
 These consecrations cursed heavy irritations.
 Only on February 22, 1996, these bishops wre acknowledged; background of Slipyj's step obviously was his will to demonstrate his autonomy as patriarch.
 No-one of these three bishops worked in Ukraine.
-Today, bishop Husar is head of the Ukrainian church and Cardinal-Major Archbishop of Kyiv-Halyc.
+Bishop Husar, who died in 2017, was head of the Ukrainian church and Cardinal-Major Archbishop of Kyiv-Halyč from 2001 up to 2011.
 For bishop Czmil, the synod opened a beatification process in 2008.

 Consecrated in Castel Candolfo: Bishops Ivan Choma, Stefan Czmil and Lubomyr Husar